TheHorscht/AdventureMode/ideas.md

 Golem and gem to activate golem, which breaks wall
 Money:
   Buy items
+Heavy Stone:
+  Let's you fall quicker in water
 Underwater breathing:
   Swim through areas (Start with very little breathing) Ability to talk to dead things?